- Particle Data Group (PDG) resources

 Technology Review blog on new ideas at arXiv.org

-Thoughts on work and life from particle physicists from around the world.
+Thoughts on work and life from particle physicists from around the world, from 2005 to 2016.

 The US LHC blog gives a vivid account of the daily activity of US LHC researchers.